What is Minnesota known for? 30 things you didn’t know!

 Pual Bunyan

-To honor this legend, there is a massive statues of Paul Bunyan and Babe the Blue Ox all around the state.
+To honor this legend, there are massive statues of Paul Bunyan and Babe the Blue Ox all around the state.

 Sports fans in Minnesota are proud of their NBA team, the Minnesota Timberwolves.
 The team is based in Minneapolis and was founded in 1989.